doximity/es-elasticity/README.md

 ## Design Goals

-- Provide model specific for ElasticSearch documents instead of an ActiveRecord mixin;
+- Provide model specific for Elasticsearch documents instead of an ActiveRecord mixin;
 - proper separation of concerns and de-coupling;
 - lazy search evaluation and easy composition of multi-searches;
 - easy of debug;
-- higher level API that resembles ElasticSearch API;
+- higher level API that resembles Elasticsearch API;

 ## Roadmap